-This parameter is used to correct for backlash in the mechanical part of a system.
+This parameter is used to compensate electronically for mechanical gear backlash.
 It is in units of encoder steps.
+Note: this parameter cannot correct mechanical backlash.

 Parameter 16: auto continue dwell, range 0 to 99

 This parameter causes a pause at the end of a step when the automatic continuation option is used.
 The delay is in multiples of 1/10 second.
 Thus, a value of 13 will give 1.3 seconds of delay.